Factbox-What are the charges in the Ahmaud Arbery hate-crimes case?

 By Rich McKay

-(Reuters) - Federal prosecutors are expected to tell a jury on Monday why they have brought hate-crimes charges against three white men who were convicted of murdering Ahmaud Arbery, a 25-year-old Black man, in a mostly white neighborhood in Georgia in 2020.
+(Reuters) - Federal prosecutors are expected to sum up for a jury on Monday why they have brought hate-crimes charges against three white men who were convicted of murdering Ahmaud Arbery, a 25-year-old Black man, in a mostly white neighborhood in Georgia in 2020.

 A state court found Travis McMichael, 36, his father Gregory McMichael, 66, and neighbor, William "Roddie" Bryan, 52, guilty of murder and other charges.
 All were sentenced to life in prison, with only Bryan given possibility of parole after 30 years.

-Now they are on trial for federal hate-crimes charges in the U.S. District Court for the Southern District of Georgia.
+The prosecution and defense teams finished presenting their cases Friday in a federal hate-crimes trial and closing arguments were set for Monday in the U.S. District Court for the Southern District of Georgia.

 WHAT IS A FEDERAL HATE CRIME?